 Each VTS of the enterprise has been examined in accordance with the Russian legislation and granted duly issued certificates of compliance.
-Of all the VTS in the enterprise’s economic authority, 12 VTS are granted the highest quality cetificate, 8 VTS have 1st category certificates and 4 VTS have 2nd category certificates.
-The enterprise is now having one VTS certified for compliance to the requirements approved by Order No. 226 of the Ministry of Transport of Russian dated 23.07.2015, in accordance with the established procedure.
+Of all the VTS in the enterprise’s economic authority, 12 VTS are granted the highest quality cetificate, 7 VTS have 1st category certificates and 5 VTS have 2nd category certificates.

 Operation, maintenance and development of the currently functioning VTS and building of new ones are among major tasks of FSUE "Rosmorport" from its very foundation.

 As the enterprise and its branches were developing and were on the first stage of statutory activities performance,

 In 2012 VTS Vladivostok and VTS Nakhodka, included in the Regional VTS, were assigned to FSUE "Rosmorport" within implementation of Mintrans of Russia decision on the Far-Eastern Branch formation on the basis of OJSC "NORFES".